“Adoption is Not the Same as Having a Child of Your Own”

 We seem to focus so readily on what adoptive parent miss by not giving birth that we overlook what parents by birth miss by not adopting.
 As a mother by birth and adoption, I have often felt a little sorry for people who haven’t adopted.
 They have missed so much.

-If you haven’t adopted you haven’t felt the breath holding excitement of “getting the call” announcing that a birth mother has chosen you (domestic adoption) or that a child has been referred (international adoption).
+If you haven’t adopted you haven’t felt the breath holding excitement of “getting the call” announcing that an expectant mother has chosen you (domestic adoption) or that you have been selected as a match by the child’s caseworker (foster care adoption) or that a child has been referred (international adoption).
 You’ve missed the wonder of meeting a fully formed human being that is your child, complete with all the unspoken possibilities of that relationship.
 Oh, and you’ll never have the pins and needles sensation of waiting to travel to pick up your child whether you’re driving across town or flying across an ocean—making lists, packing and unpacking, giggling at absolutely nothing, and worrying over absolutely everything.

 People who’ve never adopted have never felt the overwhelming intensity of first meeting their child.
 It’s hard to explain the giddy anticipation mixed with unnamed anxiety.
 This combination of emotions helps etch even the tiniest details into your memory forever– the colors, the smells, the words, the emotions.
 For me, this moment is one of my “mountain top experiences”.